tbensky/npct/README.md

 Well, by Summer 2020, it was becoming clear that phone-based contact tracers were getting kind of stuck.
 Tons of contact-tracing Apps were appearing, some by companies and individuals; others by countries themselves.
 Whose App do I use?
 Am I really doing anything?
 How do I register?
 Are they all compatible with each other?
 And most importantly: Who will have access to my (health) information?

 Open-source Apps revealed all kinds of tricks to keep the Apps running and tracing [in the background on a phone](https://github.com/NHSX).
-Sounds good, but battery life was decreacing and trust in Apps and what companies do with your data is always in question.
-The latest round is the clipboard spying in stories such as [this one](https://www.computing.co.uk/news/4017082/tiktok-spying-clipboard-researchers-warn-iphone-users) and [this one](https://www.forbes.com/sites/daveywinder/2020/07/04/apple-ios-14-catches-microsofts-linkedin-spying-on-clipboard-tiktok-apps-privacy-iphone-ipad-macbook/#ecac5085896e) didn't help.
+Sounds good, but battery life was decreasing and trust in Apps and what companies do with your data is always in question.
+The latest round is "clipboard spying" in stories such as [this one](https://www.computing.co.uk/news/4017082/tiktok-spying-clipboard-researchers-warn-iphone-users) and [this one](https://www.forbes.com/sites/daveywinder/2020/07/04/apple-ios-14-catches-microsofts-linkedin-spying-on-clipboard-tiktok-apps-privacy-iphone-ipad-macbook/#ecac5085896e).

 Phones and Apps are for fun and communication, but we will likely not trust them with health information.
-(If you want full privacy, you'd have to leave your phone off and at home.
+(If you want full privacy, you'd have to leave your phone off and at home.)

 ### Bluetooth